aimas-lund/02476-mlo-awesome-2/reports/README.md

 >
 > Answer:

-Dependencies were managed essentially through accessing a common github repository.
-A new member would first be granted access to the github repository.
-Once they cloned the github repo they would have to run the command "python pip install -r requirements.txt".
-The contents of the file mainly does two things.
-Firstly, it includes the command "python pip install -e ." that will instantiate the project as a module and therefore make the different cookiecutter folders accessible as modules.
-Secondly, it installs all the package requirements for the project.
-It is assumed that the new member has a compatible version of Python installed on their system.
-This step assumes that the installations would go through without creating any conflicts in the user's environment.
-Therefore, any conflicts that arise would have to be tackled locally.
+We used pip and a requirements.txt file to manage dependencies in our project.
+The list of dependencies was auto-generated using pip freeze and was included in the repository.
+To get a complete copy of our development environment, a new team member would have to first clone the repository, then navigate to the project directory and run the command "pip install -r requirements.txt" in their terminal.
+This command will install all the necessary dependencies listed in the requirements.txt file.
+Additionally, we are using FastAPI as web framework for our local model deployment instance.

 ### Question 5